bryanc806/new_linger/README.md

 The original could easily keep up with it's maximum baud rate of 19200 baud without having to use flow control (~1920 characters per second); however, by modifying the board slightly and simplifying the firmware (E.g. removing printer support, extra emulations etc), and bumping the CPU clock rate, I was able to get it to easily work at 8000 characters per second at 115200 baud.
 This obviously requires flow control, but makes the terminal much more usable.

 A video of this in action along with my explainations is at https://youtu.be/DRY504ln2-A

+Dependencies:

+You will need cc65.

+Building:

+Building is done with build.sh.
+The sbc.cfg file defines the various memory regions.
+I use a 256kbit eeprom, so I end up concatenating the a.out file with itself to make the final image to burn to the eeprom.